 The City plans to develop a corporation yard south of White Rock Road near the southwestern corner of the SPA.
-The corporation yard would be used to stage, store, and maintain equipment used by the City, including dieselpowered trucks and heavy-duty equipment (e.g., mowers).
+The corporation yard would be used to stage, store, and maintain equipment used by the City, including diesel powered trucks and heavy-duty equipment (e.g., mowers).
 The location of on-site receptors, in particular residences within the SPA that would be zoned for multi-family medium density development near the southwestern corner of the SPA could be exposed to odorous exhaust emissions generated by equipment at the corporation yard.
 Moreover, because the predominant wind direction in the area and from the south-southwest at approximately 10 mph (ARB 1994), these receptors would located downwind of the corporation yard.
 The types of equipment that would be operated at the corporation yard and the frequency and intensity of their operation have not yet been identified.
-Given that equipment at the corporation yard could potentially generate substantial levels of diesel exhaust, as well as the close proximity of nearby sensitive receptors, the potential for these on-site receptors to be frequently exposed high levels of odorous exhaust emissions from the corporation yard is a direct and potentially significant impact.
+Given that equipment at the close proximity of nearby sensitive receptors, the potential for these on-site receptors to be frequently exposed high levels of odorous exhaust emissions from the corporation yard is a direct and potentially significant impact.
 No indirect impact would occur.